tux-00/network_miner/README.md

 `bower install`

-Check [bower.io](http://bower.io/) website for more informations about Bower.
+Refer to [bower.io](http://bower.io/) for informations about installation.

 * Run index.php in your web browser.